Plumsail/workflow-actions-pack-docs/source/how-to/how to use dynamic text and html templates.rst

 There's need to allow users to manage email templates without modifying workflows.
 That is why I will store text templates in separate SharePoint list.
 The workflow will find a template by name and render it according to data collected from current document set.

-It was used two additional workflow actions to achieve my goal. `Get Items by Query <http://plumsail.com/docs/workflow-actions-pack/actions/List%20items%20processing.html#get-items-by-query>`_ to query information about contract and nested documents and `Render Text Template <http://plumsail.com/docs/workflow-actions-pack/actions/String%20Processing%20Advanced.html#render-text-template>`_ to render HTML based on predefined template.
-Both workflow actions are included in `Workflow Actions Pack <http://plumsail.com/workflow-actions-pack/>`_ .
+It was used two additional workflow actions to achieve my goal. `Get Items by Query <../actions/list%20items%20processing.html#get-items-by-query>`_ to query information about contract and nested documents and `Render Text Template`_ to render HTML based on predefined template.
+Both workflow actions are included in `Workflow Actions Pack <https://plumsail.com/workflow-actions-pack/>`_ .
 Out of the box workflow actions don’t provide such functionality.

 This article was divided into the following parts: